MicrosoftDocs/dynamics365smb-docs/business-central/finance-collect-payments-with-sepa-direct-debit.md

 When payments are successfully processed, as communicated by your bank, you can post the payment receipts either directly from the **Direct Debit Collect.
 Entries** page or by moving the payment lines to the journal where you post payment receipts, such as the **Cash Receipt Journal** page.
 Alternatively, depending on your cash management process, you can wait and just apply the payments as a part of bank reconciliation.

 > [!NOTE]
 > To collect payments using SEPA Direct Debit, the currency on the sales invoice must be EURO.

+> [!NOTE]
+> Business Central supports both SEPA DD pain.008.001.02 and DD pain.008.001.08.
+User can configure which one wants to use on the **Bank Account** card.

 ## Setting Up SEPA Direct Debit